hhu-bsinfo/dxram/doc/StyleGuideJava.md

 This style guide outlines the style used for all code written in Java in DXRAM and all related projects.
 We would like to keep this style consistent across all projects.
-Instead of writing down all the rules we want you to follow when contributing to our projects, please use the [formatter.xml](../intellij/formatter.xml) file with IntelliJ included in the repository.
+Instead of writing down all the rules we want you to follow when contributing to our projects, please use the [formatter.xml](../intellij/formatter.xml) and [checkstyle.xml](../intellij/checkstyle.xml) files with IntelliJ included in the repository.
+You can setup macros to apply the formatter rules when saving Java-files (e.g. on *ctrl + s*).

 Furthermore, please use the [inspections.xml](../intellij/inspections.xml) file with IntelliJ.
 It includes a lot of very useful warnings that highlight common mistakes and also enforce some rules to enhance overall code quality.